Chris Powell: Derby County

 On 27 May 2016, Powell was named the new assistant manager of Derby County alongside new manager Nigel Pearson, who had also managed him at Leicester City.
 On 27 September, Powell was appointed caretaker manager after Pearson was suspended by Derby chairman Mel Morris.
 On 12 October 2016, Powell reverted to his previous role of assistant manager upon the reappointment of Steve McClaren as manager.
 Powell left Derby in March 2017 following the sacking of McClaren.

 Southend United

 Powell returned to management on 23 January 2018, taking over at Southend United, signing a two-and-a-half-year contract.
 He is the only permanent Southend United manager to have won his first three matches.

 After 11 games without a win and with the club in 20th place in the league, on goal difference off the relegation zone, Powell was sacked as manager of Southend United on 26 March 2019.

 Personal life

 Powell is a Christian.
 He is an ambassador for numerous charities and organizations.

+Since 2020, Powell has appeared alongside Arlo White as a co-commentator in the Apple TV+ series Ted Lasso in all three seasons.

+Powell was appointed a Member of the Order of the British Empire (MBE) in the 2024 Birthday Honours "for services to association football".